tlienart/Xranklin.jl/docs/syntax/basics.md

 ### Internal links

-Every header in Franklin automatically has an anchor attached to it for easy reference.
+Every heading in Franklin automatically has an anchor attached to it for easy reference.
-For instance the current header corresponds to the anchor id `internal_links`.
+For instance the current heading corresponds to the anchor id `internal_links`.
 To link to such an anchor, the same syntax as for links can be used except the path is `#id`, so for instance: